metfar/sumgui/README.md

 Improve.
 ```

 The goal is to make GUI programming accessible again.
-You should be able to create useful applications without learning a huge framework first.
+You should be able to create useful applications without having to learn a huge framework first.

 ```text
 Simple enough to learn in one afternoon.